it-at-m/dave-backend/README.md

     Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

+### Coding Conventions

+We use the [itm-java-codeformat](https://github.com/it-at-m/itm-java-codeformat) project to apply code formatting conventions.
+To add those conventions to your favorite IDE, please have a look at the [README of itm-java-codeformat](https://github.com/it-at-m/itm-java-codeformat#verwendung).

 ## License